simonrob/canvas-helpers/README.md

 - [Moderation manager](moderationmanager.py): The intended use of the inbuilt Canvas moderation tools is for one or more markers to initially grade submissions, and then a moderating marker to review these, either selecting one mark as the final grade or providing their own (often naturally an average of the existing marks).
 Like so many of the platform's features, this works relatively well with small classes, but is totally impractical at larger course sizes.
-In addition, even with smaller classes, moderation does not always work well when rubrics are used - any comments entered by markers whose score is not chosen as the final grade are simply discarded.
+In addition, even with smaller classes, moderation does not always work well when rubrics are used – any comments entered by markers whose score is not chosen as the final grade are simply discarded.
 This script automates the process of averaging marks from multiple markers; and, when rubrics are used, combines all markers' grades and feedback into a single final rubric that is released (anonymously or with marker names attached) to the student.
-Note that the underlying limitations of the Canvas moderation features still apply; in particular the rather arbitrary limit of 10 unique markers per _assignment_ (not per student).
+Note that the underlying limitations of the Canvas moderation features still apply; in particular the rather arbitrary limit of [10 unique markers per _assignment_](https://community.canvaslms.com/t5/Canvas-Ideas/Assignments-Maximum-number-of-moderators-change-to-limit/idi-p/530239) (not per student).
 See `python moderationmanager.py --help` for further instructions.

 - [Quiz result exporter](quizexporter.py): When using quizzes as assignments that need review or processing of some form (rather than just predetermined correct/incorrect responses), the "New Quizzes" feature on Canvas is far worse than the old version, and–most importantly, for large class sizes–does not allow bulk response export.